alan-turing-institute/data-safe-haven/docs/safe_haven_user_guide.md

 The HackMD instance inside the secure research environment is entirely contained *inside* the SRE.

-When you make a markdown document inside the SRE "editable" your collaborators who also have access to the safe haven environment can access it via the URL at the top of the page.
+When you make a markdown document inside the SRE "editable" your collaborators who also have access to the SRE can access it via the URL at the top of the page.
 They will have the right to change the file if they are signed into the HackMD instance.

 The link will only work for people who have the same data access approval, it is not open to the general public via the internet.